Get $399 worth of free accessories with every mattress purchase.

 Sleepfoundation.org is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

-We’ll compare the models offered by each company.
+We’ll compare the all-foam models offered by each company.
 We’ll cover the construction and material details, detailed sleeper ratings, and purchase and pricing information to help you determine whether one of these mattresses is the right choice for you.

 We’ve worked hard to show you which mattresses are the best fit for you.
 Check out our full mattress guides listed below!

 Both Nectar and Puffy offer a full array of bed sizes, including twin, twin XL (a slightly longer twin bed), full, queen, king, and California king (a wider but shorter king bed).
 Queen beds are the most popular for adults, but consider whether you sleep with a partner or pets when selecting a new bed.
 A larger mattress, provided it fits in your space, may be more comfortable.

 Selecting the proper height mattress is also important.
 A difference of even a few inches can influence how easy it is to get in and out of bed.
 Mattress height can also make a difference in the sheets you need to purchase; taller mattresses need sheets with deeper pockets, which you’ll need to purchase if you don’t already have them.

 Choosing a mattress that isn’t too heavy is important if you plan to move your bed after setting it up.
 Although foam mattresses tend to be easier to move in general because of their flexibility, a heavier bed can be challenging for one person to handle.
 You’ll also need to carry your new bed (still compressed) from your door into your home.
 Nectar offers optional White Glove delivery and set up, but Puffy does not.
 That could be a key consideration when making your choice.